 It is at this stage you will be required to attend an interview and have the further background and criminal record checks.

 - Before you’re invited to attend the prison officer assessment day to become a prison officer you have to pass the Prison Officer Selection Test (POST).
 Practice the POST test here.

 - Read our success guide on the Prison Officer Selection Test.

-We hope you found this free guide useful?
-Good luck at your Prison Officer Assessment Day!
+Do we hope you found this free guide useful?
+Good luck with your Prison Officer Assessment Day!

 Turbocharge your employability NOW